matbesancon/hugo-site/content/post/2019-07-25-special-graphs.markdown

 +++
-title = "Leveraging special graph shapes in LightGraphs" subtitle = "Let the compiler do the work"
+title = "Leveraging special graph shapes in Graphs" subtitle = "Let the compiler do the work"

 # Add a summary to display on homepage (optional).